David Blumenthal, MD, MPP

 Dr. Thomson is past President of the American College of Physicians and a past Chairman of the American Board of Internal Medicine.
 He is a member of the Institute of Medicine of the National Academies and chaired an Institute of Medicine committee which issued a 2006 report on the National Institutes of Health Strategic Plan to Reduce and Ultimately Eliminate Health Disparities.

-Michael Pardy has served as IMAP's COO and Corporate Secretary since its establishment in 2002.
+Michael Allegretti has served as IMAP's CFO/COO and Corporate Secretary since 2014.
 He holds a Master of Public Administration degree from Columbia University's School of International and Public Affairs.
-Michael is also the Director of Administration for the Center on Medicine as a Profession (CMAP) at the Columbia University Medical Center.
+Michael is also the Financial Manager for the Center on Medicine as a Profession (CMAP) at the Columbia University Medical Center.